All Episodes

 And so their enemies list is going to get blamed for whatever they can most easily sell.

-If they want you to hate big business, then blame the weather that affects you every day and tell you that it wouldn't be this bad if it weren't for what big business is doing, or if we weren't testing nukes, or if we weren't launching rockets.
+If they want you to hate big business, then blame the weather that affects you every day and tell you that it wouldn't be this bad if it weren't for what big business is doing, or if we weren't testing nukes, or if we weren't launching rockets, and hang it, be right back again.

-Okay, just for a little inside baseball.
+Okay, a little inside baseball.

-For those of you still curious, the audio that I was hearing that you weren't somehow it was coming.
+For those of you still curious, the audio that I was hearing that you weren't, somehow it was coming.

 So there was no sabotage.